 This lawsuit alleges that debtors with non-qualified education loans who have declared bankruptcy since October 2005 are not responsible to repay those loans to Navient.

 This lawsuit further alleges that debtors who have already repaid debts to Navient which should have been discharged in their bankruptcies may be entitled to a refund of all or some of the money they have repaid Navient since their bankruptcy discharges.

-Although the allegations in this case could theoretically cover any loan provider or loan servicing company, this specific case (Evan Brian Haas, et al. v.
+Although the allegations in this case could theoretically cover any loan provider or loan servicing company, this specific case (Evan Brian Crocker, et al. v.
 Navient Solutions, LLC, et al.) has been brought against Navient Solutions, LLC and Navient Credit Finance Corporation, and therefore it applies only to loans serviced by those two entities.

 It is important to recognize that this lawsuit may not relate to all of your student loans, and it may not even apply to all of your loans that are owed to or serviced by Navient.
 We can, however, help you determine whether and what percentage of your loans were arguably discharged in your bankruptcy.

 You can read more about the lawsuit’s allegations in the Second Amended Complaint here.